 Treatment and support are critical to successful recovery from PTSD.
 Although your memories won’t go away, you can learn how to manage your response to these memories and the feelings they bring up.
 You can also reduce the frequency and intensity of your reactions.

-Psychotherapy, and specifically cognitive behavioral therapy, is a proven effective means to combat PTSD.
+Psychotherapy and specifically cognitive behavioral therapy are a proven effective means to combat PTSD.
 Although it may seem painful to face the trauma you went through, doing so with the help of a mental health professional can help you get better.
 Couples counseling and family therapy are also sometimes recommended to help loved ones understand & support those suffering PTSD.